SABS-R3/software-engineering-day4/_episodes/02-virtual-environments.md

 To signify that we're still in the early stages of a project and we might have to make major changes, we can use a `0.x.y` version number.
 Releases with a major version of zero, are understood to be unstable - when we want to say we're ready with a stable release, we increment to version `1.0.0`.

+See the [official documentation](https://semver.org/) for more detail.

 For different types of software this can mean slightly different things.
 For a library, which other developers will integrate into their own software, it is the programmatic API, the set of classes, functions and data that the library exposes.
+For user-facing software, such as a desktop application or web app, this can include all the previous factors, but might also include factors such as changes to user workflow.

+> ## Alternatives To SemVer
+>
+> Ubuntu Linux uses version numbers like `19.10` and `20.04 LTS`.
+>
+> What do these version numbers mean?
+> Why might a numbering system like this be a useful alternative to SemVer for some projects?
+>
+> > ## Solution
+> >
+> > The components in the numbering system used by Ubuntu are the year and month.
+> > Version `19.10` was released around October 2019, while version `20.04 LTS` was released around April 2020.
+> > The `LTS` is short for **Long Term Support**, meaning that they commit to maintaining this version for longer than non-LTS versions.
+> > Using an LTS version is useful if you require stability, more than you require the new features of upgrading to a new version.
+> > It's common for LTS versions of software to be maintained for 3-5 years, or even longer.
+> >
+> > The purpose of a numbering system based on date, is that it creates a known **release cadence**.
+> > Users of the software know immediately if it's time for them to update, and how long ago the current version was released.
+> > It does however, mean that we don't know how major the changes in each version are, until we read the **release notes**.
+> {: .solution}
+{: .challenge}

 ### Virtual Environments